 What It Can Broadcast

 At the heart of every radio in the world is its broadcasting capabilities.
 After all, without it, they would simply be clocks (if they even have that function).
 Everyone should be accustomed to both AM and FM and if nothing else, you have heard of these acronyms.
-These two broadcasts deliver radio stations that you are accustomed to listening too.
-Whether you listen to them for their music, news, or podcasts, they are there for your entertainment.
+These two broadcasts deliver radio stations that you are accustomed to listening to.
+Whether you listen to them for their music, news, or talk, they are there for your entertainment.
 However, emergency radios would not be complete with just this broadcasting.
 Instead, most will implement an NOAA weather band receiver.

 The Variety of Ways to Power the Radio